In our homes, residents living with dementia can continue to enjoy life.

 We take the time to get to know each individual, listen to their stories and understand their likes and dislikes.
 We’ll find out what they have in common with other residents and our colleagues to help build relationships and shared moments so they can truly feel ‘at home’.
 You can find out more about how we create special resident experiences in our unique Dementia Care Framework.

-We offer a range of care, from residential dementia support for people who need a little help with daily tasks, such as washing, dressing and taking medication, to dementia nursing for those with long-term medical conditions or physical disabilities.
+We offer a range of care, from residential dementia support for people who need a little help with daily tasks, such as washing, dressing and taking medication, to nursing dementia care for those with long-term medical conditions or physical disabilities.
 We’ll create a personalised care plan for each individual, while our nursing teams are supported by a local GP and hospital consultant, making sure our residents receive the best care.

 We understand how living with dementia can feel